+(in thousands) June 30, 2022 December 31, 2021

+Prepaid launch costs, current \$ 1,064 \$ -

-(in thousands) March 31, 2022 December 31, 2021 Prepaid research and development 4,108 4,870 Prepaid insurance and other assets 3,876 4,562 Total \$ 7,984 \$ 9,431
+Prepaid research and development 3,813 4,870

+Prepaid insurance and other assets 2,640 4,562

+Total \$ 7,517 \$ 9,431

-As of March 31, 2022 and December 31, 2021, the non-current portion of prepaid launch costs recorded in other non-current assets was \$5.7 million and \$3.0 million, respectively.
+As of June 30, 2022 and December 31, 2021, the non-current portion of prepaid launch costs recorded in other non-current assets was \$3.6 million and \$3.0 million, respectively.

-FAA application
+FAA Application

-On May 10, 2021, the Company received a letter from the U.S. Federal Aviation Administration ("FAA") denying the Company's application for a payload review for the then-planned June 2021 launch.
+On May 10, 2021, the Company received a letter from the FAA denying the Company's application for a payload review for the then-planned June 2021 launch.
 According to the letter, during an interagency consultation, the FAA was informed that the launch of the Company's payload posed national security concerns associated with the Company's then-current corporate structure.
 The letter further stated that the FAA understood that the Company was undergoing a process that might resolve the national security concerns, and that the FAA could reconsider a payload application when that process was completed.

 As a result of the FAA application denial, on May 21, 2021, the Company received notification from one of its launch service providers that it was terminating two launch service agreements for flights scheduled during calendar year 2021 and that they considered the Company to be in default of prior payments totaling \$8.7 million.
 The Company believed the prepayments were non-recoverable as this was the third time the payload was rescheduled.
-As a result of the notification from one of its launch service providers, the Company recorded an impairment charge of \$8.7 million of prepaid launch costs during the three months ended June 30, 2021.
-There was an unrelated impairment of \$0.8 million for the three months ended March 31, 2021.
+As a result of the notification from one of its launch service providers, the Company recorded an impairment charge of \$8.7 million of prepaid launch costs during the six months ended June 30, 2021.
+There was an unrelated impairment of \$0.8 million for the three and six months ended June 30, 2021.

 On October 12, 2021, the Company began discussions with the same launch service provider about reestablishing a future launch schedule.
-As a result of the discussion, the Company signed a Launch Services Agreement on October 19, 2021 that reserves space on an upcoming launch, which is targeted for May 2022.
-While securing space on the manifest is an important step, our plan to launch in May 2022 remains subject to the receipt of licenses and other government approvals, and successful completion of our current efforts to get the system ready for flight.
-The

-Company determined that \$2.7 million of the impaired deposits were potentially recoverable in connection with the reestablished schedule.
+As a result of such discussion, the Company signed a Launch Services Agreement on October 19, 2021 that reserved space on a launch that occurred in May 2022.
+The Company determined that \$2.7 million of the impaired deposits were potentially recoverable in connection with the reestablished schedule.
 The Company did not record any adjustments as a result of the discussions.

-On May 4, 2022, as a subsequent event, the Company received a favorable determination from the Federal Aviation Administration (the "FAA") of its application for payload review in support of the Company's inaugural flight of the Vigoride orbital transfer vehicle on the launch targeted for May 2022.
-Together with a license from the Federal Communications Commission (the "FCC") received on April 28, 2022, and updates to existing licenses from the National Oceanic and Atmospheric Administration (the "NOAA"), the Company has received all required government approvals required for its inaugural flight.
-See Note 14.
+On May 4, 2022, the Company received a favorable determination from the Federal Aviation Administration (the "FAA") of its application for payload review, which was the final regulatory milestone needed to support the Company's inaugural flight of the Vigoride orbital transfer vehicle (Vigoride 3) in May 2022.
+The FAA favorable determination follows a license from the Federal Communications Commission (the "FCC") received on April 28, 2022, and updates to existing licenses from the National Oceanic and Atmospheric Administration (the "NOAA").